No One Does Halloween Better Than Gwyneth Paltrow

 If you're a celebrity who does not own a website named GOOP, I'm here to inform you that you did not win the award for this year's Best Halloween Costume.

-Yes, your Cher costume was great, Kim Kardashian; and Demi Lovato, you looked amazing as Selena.
-But none of you was able to compete with vaginal egg experimenter, Gwyneth Paltrow, who brought one of her most famous roles back to life (literally).
+Yes, your Cher costume was great, Kim Kardashian; and, Demi Lovato, you looked amazing as Selena.
+But none of you were able to compete with vaginal egg experimenter, Gwyneth Paltrow, who brought one of her most famous roles back to life (literally).

 No, your eyes aren't deceiving you: GP recreated her character's final scene in the movie Se7en by walking around with her head in a simple cardboard box.
 Spoiler for anyone who hasn't seen the twisted serial killer flick — or somehow didn't catch on the first time — but when Brad Pitt yells, "What's in the box?!" the answer is definitely Paltrow's head.